prasannaram19591/source-code/api/README.md

 To use this API, you can send HTTP requests to the following endpoints:

 1. POST /start-container: Start a Docker container.
-Pass the NAME of the container to start as a string parameter.
+Pass the id/name of the container to start as a string parameter.
 2. PUT /stop-container: Stop a running Docker container.
-Pass the NAME of the container to stop as a string parameter.
+Pass the id/name of the container to stop as a string parameter.

 ## Running the API
 To run the API, follow these steps: